 A successful career as a violinist saw him obtain degrees from the Royal College of Music and the Guildhall School of Music.
 During this productive time in London, he won the Cavatina intercollegiate music competition with his string quartet and a place on the London Symphony Orchestra string scheme as well as several scholarships that supported him throughout his studies.

-Following a return to his native South Korea in order to fulfill his national service obligations, he was offered a graduate award to study composition for the screen at Columbia College Chicago, where he currently resides.
+Following a return to his native South Korea in order to fulfill his national service obligations, he was offered a graduate award to study composition for the screen at Columbia College Chicago.